xrito-o/Documentations/prevent_laptop_screen_off.md

 # Prevent Laptop from Turning Off the Screen When Lid is Closed

 This guide explains how to disable the screen from turning off when the laptop lid is closed on a remote machine.
+# ⚠️ Important: Do this over SSH! ⚠️

 ### Step 1: Modify logind configuration